Preston and District Pool League – League Regulations – 2026 Summer League

 iii.
 Where this was the first frame that the opposition player had played during a league match, they will also be awarded the Merit score.

-iv.
+Iv.
 The Match result will also be amended accordingly.

-c.
+b.
 League Meetings

-d.
+c.
 Change of Venue

 i.
 Where the registration fee was paid by a venue it is expected that the team moving reimburse the venue.

-e.
+d.
 Re-arranged Team Games or Failing to Field a Team

 i.
 Failure to notify the league or opposition team – up to a 3pt fine